 All students are required to complete the First Year Examination during the spring quarter of their first year.
 The examination focuses on key concepts, theories, methodologies, and intellectual histories of performance studies and will be based on the student's coursework in the department.
-The four day take home examination will consist of a single question to be answered in essay format and conforming to the limits in length presented in the exam directives.
+The three-day take home examination will consist of a single question to be answered in essay format and conforming to the limits in length presented in the exam directives.

-The 2022 examination will occur from Friday, May 6, 2022 at 9 a.m. to Monday, May 9 at 5 p.m.
-The examination will be delivered to students electronically by the department's Business Coordinator on Friday, May 6, 2022 at 9 a.m.
-Students will be required to contact the BC to confirm receipt of the exam.
-The completed exam is to be returned electronically (copying both the BC and the Director of Graduate Studies) on the following Monday, May 9 at 5 p.m.
-If an exam is not submitted by the 5 p.m. deadline, it will be disqualified and the student will fail the exam.
+The 2025 examination will occur from Friday, May 2, 2025 at 9 a.m. to Monday, May 5 at 9 a.m.
+The examination will be delivered to students by the Director of Graduate Studies on Friday, May 2, 2025 at 9 a.m.
+Students will be required to reply to the DGS to confirm receipt of the exam.
+The completed exam is to be returned by email (copying both the Business Administrator and the Director of Graduate Studies) on the following Monday, May 5 at 9 a.m.
+If an exam is not submitted by the 9 a.m. deadline, it will be disqualified and the student will fail the exam.

-Following completion of the exam, the performance studies faculty will assess the student's response to make a determination of pass, revise, or fail, providing the criteria and timeline for requested revisions.
+Following completion of the exam, the performance studies faculty will assess the student's response to make a determination of pass, revise and resubmit, or fail, providing the criteria and timeline for requested revisions.

-The Director of Graduate Studies will notify the student of the faculty's assessment as well as guidance for revision as stipulated by the readers.
+The Director of Graduate Studies will notify the student of the faculty's assessment and provide guidance for revision, when applicable, as stipulated by the readers.

-EXAMPLE OF PREVIOUS FIRST YEAR EXAM PROMPTS
+EXAMPLE OF PREVIOUS FIRST YEAR EXAM'S PROMPTS